-Program Completion Requirements
+Completion Requirements

-In order to qualify for SDC, students must successfully complete and pass all their courses, residencies included, fulfill the spiritual exercises requirement and complete their practicum hours.
+In order to qualify for S.D.C. completion, students must successfully complete and pass all their courses, residencies included, participate in a spiritual exercise retreat of at least three (3) full days and complete the 60 hour practicum requirement (having the necessary professional liability insurance during this time).
 All financial accounts must also be satisfied.

-Program Practicum
+Practicum